The Protestant Ethic and the Spirit of Capitalism: Other criticism

 It has recently been suggested that Protestantism has indeed influenced positively the capitalist development of respective social systems not so much through the "Protestant ethics" but rather through the promotion of literacy.
-Sascha Becker and Ludger Wossmann of the University of Munich showed that literacy levels differing in religious areas can sufficiently explain the economic gaps cited by Weber.
+Sascha Becker and Ludger Wossmann of LMU Munich showed that literacy levels differing in religious areas can sufficiently explain the economic gaps cited by Weber.
 The results were supported even under a concentric diffusion model of Protestantism using distance from Wittenberg as a model.

 Weber's conclusion has also been criticized for ignoring the ethnic dimensions.
 Weber focused on religion, but ignored the fact that Germany contained a large Polish minority (due to the partitions of Poland); and Poles were primarily Catholic and Germans, Protestant.
 As such, scholars have suggested that what Weber observed was in fact "anti-Polish discrimination" visible in the different levels of income, savings and literacy between Germans and Poles.

 The noted French historian Fernand Braudel, considered one of the greatest of the modern historians, vigorously criticized Weber's theory, noting its lack of foundation and veracity, stating:

 All historians have opposed this tenuous theory, although they have not managed to be rid of it once and for all.
 Yet it is clearly false.
 The northern countries took over the place that earlier had so long and so brilliantly been occupied by the old capitalist centers of the Mediterranean.
 They invented nothing, either in technology or in business management.
 Amsterdam copied Venice, as London would subsequently copy Amsterdam, and as New York would one day copy London.